Sena Miyake

-He is also the 2017–2018 Japanese national junior silver medalist and competed in the final segment at the 2018 World Junior Championships.
+On the junior level, he is a two-time Japanese national junior medalist, the 2017 Asian Open champion, and competed in the final segment at the 2018 World Junior Championships.

 Personal life

-Miyake was born on March 26, 2002 in Yakage, Okayama, Japan.
+Miyake was born on March 26, 2002, in Yakage, Okayama, Japan.

 His figure skating idol is Daisuke Takahashi.

 Career

 Early career

 Miyake finished 8th at the 2011–12 Japan Novice Championships and 7th the following season.
 He was awarded the silver medal at the 2013–14 Japan Novice Championships and finished 28th at the Japan Junior Championships.
 He won gold at the 2014–15 Japan Novice Championships and placed 30th at the Japan Junior Championships that same year.
 He was invited to skate in the gala at the 2014 NHK Trophy and 2015 World Team Trophy.

 2015–16 season

 During the 2015–16 season, Miyake debuted on the ISU Junior Grand Prix (JGP) circuit.
 After placing 8th at his JGP event in Riga, Latvia, he finished 9th at the Japan Junior Championships.